will-browne/will-browne.github.io/docs/HDR_projects.md

 That is, how to get artificial systems (software and/or robots) to perceive, represent, reason, learn and effect an interaction with an environment to continually improve its task solving ability.

 ### Continual Learning Systems
+AI that is pre-programmed is limited on its tasks and human bias.
+Learning systems offer rich behaviour

+A symbolic system that works in Boolean and Integer domains without noise
+* Need to translate this to real-valued, noisy domains.
+Code exists, but the data sets do not and integration is still uncertain.
+Most intriguing is how future use can influence current learning, i.e. "will this be useful in the future?"

+A lateralized system exists that enables a provident to be considered at the local level and the holistic level simultaneously.
+* How lateralization functions in continual learning is an open question, e.g. can we learn the concept of a leg, wheel, etc., so that we can readily identify and differentiate forms of locomotion?

+A compaction algorithm exists that can remove redundant and irrelevant learnt knowledge, where it is unknown how this works for continual learning.
+What happens with almost duplicate knowledge from different sources, how to forget (without catastrophic forgetting), how to learn economically and so forth.
+* How to learn in a distributed/federated manner continuously is am open question, but recent advances in networked learning are promising.

 ### Neurosymbolic Learning